 We assume two fiducial survey designs.
-The DES-like survey is a cosmic shear survey with photometric quality redshifts, measuring cosmic shear of ~300 million galaxies over 5000 deg2 out to redshift 3.
-The DESpec-like survey is here assumed to measure spectroscopic redshifts for ~10 million galaxies over 5000 deg2 out to redshift 1.7.
-We analyse the DES survey using five tomographic bins in redshift with roughly equal number density.
+We model DES as a cosmic shear survey with photometric-quality redshifts, measuring cosmic shear of ~300 million galaxies over 5000 deg2 out to redshift 3.
+We assume DESpec will measure spectroscopic redshifts for ~10 million galaxies over 5000 deg2 out to redshift 1.7.
+We analyse the DES survey using five unequally spaced tomographic bins in redshift with roughly equal galaxy number density in each.
 The higher quality redshifts in the DESpec survey allow us to use 30 bins of equal redshift spacing.
-We include the effects of Redshift Space Distortions in our C(l)s framework using the formalism introduced by Fisher et al. (1994).
-We examine both surveys independently forecasting constraints through the Fisher Matrix (FM) formalism, as well as joint constraints from both surveys assuming they observe different patches of sky (simply adding the FMs) or the same patch of sky (including all galaxy-shear cross-correlations).
+We include the effects of Redshift Space Distortions in our C(l) framework using the formalism introduced by Fisher et al. (1994).
+We examine both surveys independently, forecasting constraints through the Fisher Matrix (FM) formalism, as well as joint constraints from both surveys assuming that they observe different patches of sky (simply adding the FMs) or the same patch of sky (including all galaxy-shear cross-correlations).
 We exclude nonlinear scales from all observables that include galaxy clustering.
-Galaxy bias, bg(z), is assumed to be scale-independent with fiducial value 1, parameterised by an overall amplitude normalisation and three nodes in redshift.
+Galaxy bias, bg(z), is assumed to be scale-independent with fiducial value 1, parameterized by an overall amplitude normalisation and three nodes in redshift.
 The amplitude of these four nuisance parameters is allowed to vary and is marginalised over in our results.
 For galaxy-shear results, the cross-correlation coefficient is assumed to be unity at all scales/redshifts, rg(k, z) = 1.

-We present results both in terms of the Dark Energy equation of state and the ability to measure deviations from General Relativity.
-We use two Modified Gravity parameters, Q0 and R0 (defined below), to parameterise these deviations.
-This has the advantage of being able to detect the presence of anisotropic stresses on cosmological scales, but the analysis is complementary to the work of Gaztanaga et al. who use a one-parameter MG model as shown in Figs 2.1 and 2.2.

-3.G Results for FoM vs. Survey Strategy
+3.G Results for Figure of Merit vs. Survey Strategy

-Here we present the results of our projected angular power spectra analysis of DES+DESpec for both our fiducial survey strategies and our simple alternative target selection scenarios.
+Here we present the results of our projected angular power spectra analysis of DES+DESpec for both our fiducial survey strategies and the simple alternative target selection scenarios mentioned above in Sec.
+3.E.

-Results are presented for both the standard Dark Energy (DE) parameters as well as two common Modified Gravity (MG) parameters that parameterise deviations from General Relativity (GR).
-Q0 parameterises deviations from the standard Poisson equation while R0 is the ratio between the two metric potentials.
-Both are unity in GR, see Bean & Tangmatitham (2010) for details of this parameterisation.
-In all cases a suite of standard cosmological parameters are marginalised over as well as nuisance parameters allowing for uncertainty in galaxy bias as a function of redshift.
+Results are presented for both the standard Dark Energy (DE) parameters as well as two common Modified Gravity (MG) parameters, Q0 and R0, that parameterize deviations from General Relativity (GR).
+Q0 parameterizes deviations from the standard Poisson equation, while R0 is the ratio between the two metric potentials.
+Both are unity in GR, see Bean & Tangmatitham (2010) for details of this parameterization.
+This one-parameter model has the advantage of being able to detect the presence of anisotropic stresses on cosmological scales but is otherwise complementary to the one-parameter MG model discussed above in Sec.
+2. In all cases a suite of standard cosmological parameters are marginalised over as well as nuisance parameters allowing for uncertainty in galaxy bias as a function of redshift.
 Results including galaxy clustering are restricted to linear scales.

-Fig. 12 shows 95% likelihood contours from our FM forecasts for both DE and MG parameters for DES , DESpec nn, DES+DESpec  + nn (different sky) and DESxDESpec + n + nn (same sky).
+Fig. 12 shows 95% likelihood contours from our Figure of Merit forecasts for both DE and MG parameters for DES cosmic shear (, DESpec galaxy clustering (nn), DES+DESpec  + nn (different sky), and DESxDESpec + n + nn (same sky, including galaxy-shear cross-correlations).

-It is clear that combining both probes improves our constraining power.
+It is clear that combining both probes (weak lensing and galaxy clustering) improves the constraining power on Dark Energy and on Modified Gravity.
 Going from DES  to DES+DESpec  + nn improves the DETF FoM by a factor of 2.4.
-What is very evident is that the additional cross-correlation information gained from having two surveys on the same patch of sky is very significant.
-The improvement on going from DES+DESpec  + nn to DESxDESpec + n+ nn, i.e. different sky to same sky, is more than a factor of 4.
-This is understandable when we consider the extra control of galaxy biasing provided by the cross-correlations.
+What is also very evident is that the additional cross-correlation information gained from having two surveys on the same patch of sky is very significant.
+The improvement in going from DES+DESpec  + nn to DESxDESpec + n+ nn, i.e., from different skies to same sky, is more than a factor of 4 in the DETF FoM.
+This is understandable when we consider the extra control of galaxy biasing provided by the galaxy-shear cross-correlations.